react-dnd/react-dnd/README.md

 HTML5 drag-and-drop mixin for React with full DOM control.

-*Note: both API and docs are in a bit of a flux now (haha).
-I'll try to get them stable and more easily understandable during the course of the following weeks, but meanwhile I appreciate feedback and corrections to the docs.*

 ## Prior Work

 Check these first and see if they fit your use case.